ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview.md

 ![On-premises - cloud management](../../images/vcsiks-onprem-cloudmgt.svg "On-premises - cloud management"){: caption="Figure 2.
 Cloud management from on-premises side" caption-side="bottom"}

-The strongSwan VPN is used to established connectivity with the deployed {{site.data.keyword.containerlong_notm}} containers. strongSwan eventually might be replaced with Direct-link connectivity.
+The strongSwan VPN is used to established connectivity with the deployed {{site.data.keyword.containerlong_notm}} containers. strongSwan eventually might be replaced with Direct Link connectivity.

 In the diagram, CAM logically creates cloud connections to the vCenters, cloud providers, {{site.data.keyword.icpfull_notm}}, and {{site.data.keyword.containerlong_notm}} environments. {{site.data.keyword.icpfull_notm}} clusters must be deployed to each data center or cloud environment, with MCM providing the mechanism to connect the {{site.data.keyword.icpfull_notm}} clusters into a single management view.